What Are The Four Stages Of Hospice

 Respite care can be beneficial not only for the patient but also for their family and caregivers by providing them with some much-needed rest and relaxation while still ensuring that their loved one’s needs are being met.

 After completing respite care, it is important to ensure that all necessary arrangements have been made before transitioning into continuous care.
-Continuous care is designed to provide uninterrupted 24-hour medical attention when necessary in order to keep patients comfortable during the last days of their lives.

 Continuous Care

 Hospice care is a four-stage journey that offers comfort and support to those nearing the end of life.
-It’s an emotional roller coaster full of both sadness and joy.
+A few key points to keep in mind:

 • Nurturing physical comfort by providing medications for pain relief